About Wayne County

 Courts & Case Records

-The Wayne County Superior Court, located at 174 North Brunswick Street in Jesup, Georgia 31545, serves as the general jurisdiction trial court handling felony criminal cases, civil disputes exceeding jurisdictional minimums, divorce and family law matters, and real property cases.
-The Superior Court Clerk can be reached at (912) 427-5930 and maintains all court records, case filings, and legal documents.
+Wayne County Superior Court, located at 174 North Brunswick Street in Jesup, Georgia 31545, is the general jurisdiction trial court handling felony criminal cases, civil disputes exceeding jurisdictional minimums, divorce and family law matters, and real property cases.
+The Superior Court Clerk can be reached through the office maintains all court records, case filings, and legal documents.
 Georgia's superior courts are courts of general jurisdiction as established under Article VI of the Georgia Constitution.

 - Case searches can be conducted in person at the Superior Court Clerk's office, with standard search fees typically ranging from $0.25 per page for copies to $2.50 for certification.